UtrechtUniversity/researchcloud-items/docs/roles/desktop_file.md

 [back to index](../index.md#Roles)

 ## Summary
-Explain the use case for this role in one or two sentences.
 This role can be used to easily install desktop items through the xdg-utils package.
+This allows for creation of Application menu items and/or autostarting applications on user login.

 ## Requires
 An environment that suports xdg-utils.
+Carefully read through the [variables](#variables) section about the requirements of files.

 ## Description
-The purpose of this role is to make the code to install desktop file menu items through xdg-utils reusable.
+The purpose of this role is to install a desktop file menu items through xdg-utils reusable.
 This role cannot be a role on itself, due to the requirement of icon files.
-It has to be called from inside another role that holds the icon files in their respective `files` or `templates` folder.
+It has to be called from inside another role (e.g. `include_role`) that holds the icon files in their respective `files` or `templates` folder.
 See below example:

 ```
-# File structure of using this role
+# File structure example

 researchcloud-items > roles
 └─── application_role